titanlabs-mc/mpt-repo/README.md

 # mpt-server
-The server (repository) and API for Minecraft Package Tool
+The repository server & API for Minecraft Package Tool